 WHAT IS IT?

 CINGAL® is the first and only CE mark approved combination product formulated to provide the benefit of a cross-linked hyaluronic acid (HA) and a fast acting steroid.
-CINGAL is a powerful new single-injection treatment that combines Anika’s proprietary HA formulation with a corticosteroid to effectively treat the symptoms associated with osteoarthritis (OA) providing rapid pain relief that lasts through 6 months.*,1
+CINGAL is a powerful single-injection treatment that combines Anika’s proprietary HA formulation with a corticosteroid to effectively treat the symptoms associated with osteoarthritis (OA) of the knee providing rapid pain relief that lasts through 6 months.*,1

 CINGAL is an off-white, opaque, sterile, single-use suspension of a cross-linked HA gel and a corticosteroid, triamcinolone hexacetonide (TH).
 CINGAL is biocompatible and non-pyrogenic.
 CINGAL is designed to ensure that the cross-linked HA and steroid do not physically or chemically interact, delivering maximum stability of each compound in a convenient, single-injection combination treatment.